|

 a nuclear war that lasted for two minutes and twenty-eight seconds.

 There are isolated survivors in the junkyard.
-Notably, a lord is convinced of
+Notably, a lord is convinced he

 The subway is still running.
 Penelope (Rita Tushingham), a young woman who is 17-month pregnant, lives in a train with her parents.